 Submittable’s integrated payment feature offers customers the ability to charge submission and application fees on any form.
-If you’re thinking about building fees into your business model, these are some of the best practices we encourage all of our clients to consider.
+If you’re thinking about building fees into your business model, these are some of the best practices for submission fees that we encourage all of our clients to consider.

 Submitters and applicants appreciate knowing what their funds are contributing to.
 Not only does transparency around fees build trust but it can also help eliminate money-related inquiries and damaging misconceptions.
 Even if charging an entry fee is the industry standard—as is often the case with awards, nominations, and prizes—you can set your organization apart by being explicit about the role fees play in your budget.